How

 79%

-(26/33) maintained their results for at least 2 years
+(26/33) maintained a PN reduction response for at least 2 years§

-horizontal-divider vertical-divider
+vertical-divider

 64%

-(21/33) maintained their results for at least 3 years
+(21/33) maintained a PN reduction response for at least 3 years§

 *Confirmed by 3D magnetic resonance imaging (MRI) scan.

-**Data cutoff June 2018.
+**The best response recorded as of June 2018 data cutoff.
 The median time to onset of response was 7.2 months (range: 3.3 months to 1.6 years).
+Median is defined as the middlemost point in a dataset.

 Data cutoff March 2021.